 The larger your print size, the more important the details become.
 Prints 8x10 inches and larger require a higher quality print in order to maintain proper color and sharpness.
 When you order your prints directly through me, I custom sharpen each image based on the print size.
 Your digital images are sharpened before they are delivered to you, but larger prints require more specific treatment.
 I sharpen at a happy medium for small sized prints and web publishing.
 I can only guarantee the color and quality of prints ordered directly through me.

 Depending on where you order from, you may be given several options on papers.
 Glossy is a common paper offered by budget print labs.
 Glossy paper has a sheen to it and is highly reflective.
 It is easy to attract fingerprints because there is no texture to the paper.
 It looks great in glass and has excellent clarity.
 Lustre is an industry favorite.
 It is a happy mix between Glossy and Matte papers.
 Lustre has a slight gloss which helps bring out the colors and details.
 Lustre has a subtle texture to it which helps curb glare and fingerprints.
 Matte is often preferred by the pros.
-Matte paper is smooth with no glare and has a very professional feel to it.
+Fuji Matte paper is smooth with no glare and has a very professional feel to it.
+It picks up hints of diffused light at certain angles.
+Fuji Deep Matte is the second matte option from my print lab.
+It is the mattest of matte and has has absolutely no sheen or visible texture.
 I print my “gift size” (4x6” up to 5x7”) images on Lustre paper.
-And I prefer Kodak Matte paper when I print images 8x10” and larger.
+And I prefer Fuji Matte paper when I print images 8x10” and larger.

 Now you are armed with the knowledge to get the highest quality prints from your photographs!
 Take this information and print to your hearts content!
 After all no one ever said, “What a beautiful USB drive of family photos you have!”